Namrata2801/Namrata2801.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a final year Bioinformatics master’s student at [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html) with an interest in computational and molecular biology, multi-omics data integration, and environmental sustainability.
-My master's thesis is centered on the characterization of microproteins in the proteome landscape.
+I hold a Master’s degree in Bioinformatics from [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html) and have a strong interest in interdisciplinary research that integrates laboratory and computational approaches.
+I am particularly passionate about cancer biology research, with a focus on identifying and implementing biomarkers for patient diagnosis and stratification.
+My master's thesis was focussed on the characterization of microproteins in the proteome landscape.
+Additionally, I am committed to promoting environmental sustainability.

 Previously, I worked as a Bio-Lab manager in a non-profit organization called [Center for Sustainable Agriculture (CSA)](https://en.wikipedia.org/wiki/Centre_for_Sustainable_Agriculture), Hyderabad.
 There I established a bio-lab to produce and maintain mother-cultures of [beneficial soil microbes](https://en.wikipedia.org/wiki/Biofertilizer) and test the quality of liquid biofertilizers.
 I also trained farmers across several villages in Andhra Pradesh, India, to become bio-entrepreneurs by self-producing and marketing biofertilizers.